redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

 ## Appendix - Troubleshooting, etc.:

-There are a few peculiarities that need to be mentioned to the user with a non-standard lab allocation and/or different versions of software, e.g., RHEL, we are used to more standardised labs.
+There are a few peculiarities that need to be mentioned for a non-standard lab allocation and/or different versions of software, e.g., RHEL:

 In `jetlag`, we divide the cluster installation process in two phases: (1) Setup the bastion machine and (2) the actual OCP installation.

-### (1) Setup-bastion:
+### (1) Setup bastion:
+- Make sure that the base operating system (in the case of this guide it was RHEL 9.2) in your bastion machine has repositories added and an active subscription, since `jetlag` requires some packages, such as: `dnsmasq`, `frr`, `golang-bin`, `httpd` and `httpd-tools`, `ipmitool`, `python3-pip`, `podman`, and `skopeo`.

+- Sometimes the setup bastion process may fail, because it is not able to have connectivity between the assisted-service API and the target cluster machines.
+Check for `firewalld` or `iptables` with rules in place that prevent traffic between these machines.
+A quick test that fixes the problem is to silence and/or disable `firewalld` and clean `iptables` rules.

-- For `jetlag` to be able to copy, change the boot order, and boot the machines from the RHCOS image, the user needs to have writing access to the bmc, i.e., in the case of Dell machines it is idrac.
+- For `jetlag` to be able to copy, change the boot order, and boot the machines from the RHCOS image, the user needs to have writing access to the bmc, i.e., idrac in the case of Dell machines.

 - The installation disks on the machines could vary from SATA/SAS to NVME, and therefore the `/dev/disk/by-path` IDs will vary.

-- The task ''Stop and disable iptables'' failed because `dnf install iptables-services` and `systemctl start` needed to be done.
+- The task ''Stop and disable iptables'' can fail because `dnf install iptables-services` and `systemctl start` need to be done.

 ### (2) BM-Deploy:
-- The task "DELL - Insert Virtual Media" may fail.
+- The task "Dell - Insert Virtual Media" may fail.
 Silencing `firewalld` and `iptables` fixed it.

-- The task "Dell - Power down machine prior to booting iso" executes the `ipmi` command against the machines where OCP will be installed.
+- The task "Dell - Power down machine prior to booting iso" executes the `ipmi` command against the machines, where OCP will be installed.
 It may fail in some cases, where [reseting idrac](https://github.com/redhat-performance/jetlag/blob/main/docs/troubleshooting.md#dell---reset-bmc--idrac) is not enough.
-As workaround, one can set the machines to boot from the .iso via the virtual console.
+As a workaround, one can set the machines to boot from the .iso, via the virtual console.

 - The task "Wait up to 40 min for nodes to be discovered" is the last most important step.
 Make sure that the *boot order* (via the *boot type*) is correct:
   - Check the virtual console in the bmc, i.e., idrac for Dell, if the machines are booting correctly from the .iso image.

   - Make sure to inspect the 'BIOS Settings' in the machine for both, the *boot order* and *boot type*. `jetlag` will mount the .iso and instruct the machines for a one-time boot, where, later, they should be able to boot from the disk.
 Check if the string in the boot order field contains the hard disk.
-Once booted, in the virtual console, you will see the L3 NIC interface with an 198.10.18.x address and RHCOS, which is correct according to the `byol.yml` above.
+Once booted, in the virtual console, you will see the L3 NIC interface with an 198.10.18.x address and RHCOS, which is correct according to the `byol.local` above.
   - If the machines boot from the .iso image, but they cannot reach the bastion, it is most likely a networking issue, i.e. double check L2 and L3 NIC interfaces again.
-     - [badfish](https://github.com/redhat-performance/badfish) could be used, however, it is limited to use only FQDN, and we also do not have the configuration for Del R660 and R760 in the interface config file yet.
+     - [badfish](https://github.com/redhat-performance/badfish) could be used for this purpose, however, it is limited to use only FQDN, and, by the time of writing, the configuration for Del R660 and R760 in the interface config file was missing.

 - In the assistant installer GUI, under cluster events, if you observe any *permission denied* error, it is related to the SELinux issue pointed out previously.
 If you however notice an issue related to *wrong booted device*, make sure to observe in your virtual console in the bmc, if the machines booted from the disk, and if the boot order contains the disk option.
 This is a classic boot order issue.
 The steps in the assistant installer are that the control-plane nodes will boot from the disk to be configured, and then join the control-plane "nominated" as the bootstrap node (this happens around 45-47% of the installation) to continue with the installation of the worker nodes.